awsdocs/aws-cloudhsm-user-guide/doc_source/ssl-offload-add-load-balancing.md

 1. Use a web browser such as Mozilla Firefox or Google Chrome to connect to your load balancer using the load balancer's DNS name\.
 Ensure that the URL in the address bar begins with https://\.
 **Note**
-You can use a DNS service such as Route 53 to route your website's domain name \(for example, https://www\.example\.com/\) to your load balancer\.
+You can use a DNS service such as Amazon Route 53 to route your website's domain name \(for example, https://www\.example\.com/\) to your load balancer\.
 For more information, see [Routing Traffic to an ELB Load Balancer](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-to-elb-load-balancer.html) in the *Amazon Route 53 Developer Guide* or the documentation for your DNS service\.

 1. Use your web browser to view the web server certificate\.
 For more information, see the following:
    + For Mozilla Firefox, see [ View a Certificate ](https://support.mozilla.org/en-US/kb/secure-website-certificate#w_view-a-certificate) on the Mozilla Support website\.